Skip to content

 Saturday In Boston

 Boston is a city that breathes life all year round.
-However, the harsh winters and piles of snow do not always suit walking the Freedom Trail or catching a game at Fenway Park.
-For that, we suggest the warm temperatures of late spring or summer time to get the most out of Boston.
+However, the harsh winters and piles of snow do not always suit walking the Freedom Trail or catching a game at Fenway.
+We suggest the warm temperatures of late spring or summer to get the most out of the city.

 Start your Saturday morning by stopping at the Seaport Cafe, located just within your hotel.
 Grab a patisserie and an iced drink for your stroll along the Freedom Trail.
-The trail is 2.5 miles long and runs through the historic streets of Boston.
+The trail is 2.5 miles long and runs through the city’s historic streets.
 Paved in brick, the trail tells the story of the Revolutionary War and the start of America.
-The trail stops at historic monuments throughout Boston, from the sight of the Boston Tea Party to the Park Street Church.
-You can walk this trail on your own accord or hire a guide to give you more insight into the history of the city.
+The trail stops at landmark monuments throughout the city, from the sight of the Boston Tea Party to the Park Street Church.
+You can walk this trail on your own accord or hire a guide to give you more insight into the city’s history.

 Later in the day, consider grabbing tickets and heading to a game at Fenway Park.
-Fenway is one of Boston’s prized possessions.
-One of the oldest stadiums in the country, Fenway is more than just a baseball stadium – it is a ritual, a meeting place.
-Red Sox fans are known for their loud team spirit and their rendition of ‘Sweet Caroline’ during the 7th inning stretch.
-Whether just a fan for the day or a die hard baseball fanatic, Fenway Park is a must for any tourist in Boston.
+Fenway is one of the city’s prized possessions.
+One of the oldest stadiums in the country, Fenway is more than just a baseball stadium—it is a ritual, a meeting place.
+Red Sox fans are known for their loud team spirit eir rendition of ‘Sweet Caroline’ during the 7th-inning stretch.
+Whether you are just a fan for the day or a hard-core baseball fanatic, Fenway Park is a must for any tourist in Boston.

 an overlook of Fenway Park in Boston